Shekhar Kapur: Personal life

-In March 2020, Suchitra filed a case against Kapur over a property dispute concerning their daughter, Kaveri.
-She claimed that the property rightfully belongs to their daughter, but has been rented to actor Kabir Bedi and his wife, Parveen.
+In March 2020, Krishnamoorthi filed a case against Kapur over a property dispute concerning their daughter Kaveri.
+She claimed that the property rightfully belongs to their daughter, but has been rented to actor Kabir Bedi and his wife Parveen.

-Works
+Filmography

 Awards and honours

 In 2000, he received Padma Shri, the fourth highest civilian award in India.
 In 2010, he served as one of the Jury Members in international competition at the 63rd Cannes Film Festival.
 In 2020, Kapur became the president of the Film and Television Institute of India.